MISP/misp-book/quick-start/README.md

 ## Describe Event

 Red is totally normal.
 No worries.
+(In future releases this will potentially change to a more harmonious color)

 ![Describe Event](figures/AddEventOK.jpg)